Linear Attention for Joint Power Optimization and User-Centric Clustering in Cell-Free Networks: Numerical results

 \subsection{Power prediction accuracy}

 To further evaluate the effectiveness of the proposed learning model, we compare the \acp{CDF} of \ac{UL} and \ac{DL} powers obtained from the optimal closed-form solution~\cite{miretti2022closed} and those predicted by the trained model on the test set.
 As shown in \figurename~\ref{fig:cdf_powers}, the resulting curves are nearly overlapping in both cases, indicating that the model successfully learns the underlying power allocation strategy for the predicted clusters.
 This close agreement demonstrates that the predicted powers not only approximate the optimal allocation with high fidelity but also preserve the statistical distribution of transmit powers across \acp{UE}.
-Consequently, the proposed approach achieves reliable power prediction while avoiding the computational burden of solving the closed-form optimization problem.
+Consequently, the proposed approach achieves reliable power prediction while avoiding the computational burden of solving the closed-form optimization problem. { This behavior is explained by the fact that the optimal power allocation is a mapping of large-scale channel statistics which highly depend on \ac{UE}-\ac{AP} geometry, and thus the trained model learns to approximate this mapping accurately even for unseen \ac{UE} deployments of the test set.}